healthysustainablecities/global-indicators/documentation/readme.md

 The validation folder is currently dedicated to Phase II validation.

+### Edge
+Edge data validation was conducted for Belfast, Olomouc, and Hong Kong.
+The analysis shows that the OSM network is much more extensive than the official network in all three cities.
+This is to be expected, however, because the OSM network include pedestrian paths that are not normally part of official datasets.
+Furthermore, the datasets closely match each other.
+When the official datasets for all three cities are buffered by 10 meters, about 90% edges intersect with the OSM data.

+There are some portions of the official dataset, however, that cover parts of the network that the OSM data leaves out.
+Generally, these missing portions of the network are found on private property, and are mostly useful for internal circulation of those properties.
+Finally, in one case in Hong Kong, the official dataset includes roads that are planned for construction in a new development.
+OSM data does not include these roads because they are yet to be constructed.

+For further consideration.
+- Look into what intersect means… Is this the proportion of overlap?
+Or the amount that touch?
+Which of these are the better measure?
+-

+### poi
+POI data validation was conducted for Belfast, Olomouc, and Sao Paulo.
+Only markets and fresh food vendors were included in this analysis.
+The analysis for each city varies.
+For Belfast, there are many more food-related destinations in the official data than in the OSM data.
+In Olomouc, there is very little difference between official and OSM data.
+In Sao Paulo, there are many fewer food-related destinations in the official data than in the OSM data.
+The key takeaway of this finding is that the definitions of what counts for food-related destinations varies greatly between urban study regions.
+It is still unclear if the OSM data is comprehensive for markets and fresh food vendors.

+For further consideration.
+- Look into what intersect means… Is this the proportion of overlap?
+Or the amount that touch?
+Which of these are the better measure?
+-

 ### Initial Readme
 The Validation Folder’s readme explains how to run the official datasets for both street networks (edges) and destinations (poi – point of interest).
 Both the edge folder and the poi folder contain a readme file, a python script, and several python notebooks.
 The readme explains the results of the validation work.
 The script is a generalized way to run a cities data.
 Each notebook contains the code and results for a specific city.